tiprankstipranks

 Environmental / Social - Risk 1

-The company is subject to environmental laws and regulations and sustainability initiatives, and may be impacted by climate change, in ways that could materially adversely affect its business.
+The company is subject to environmental laws and regulations, and may be impacted by climate change, in ways that could materially adversely affect its business.

 A number of jurisdictions in which the company's products are sold have enacted laws addressing environmental and other impacts from product disposal, use of hazardous materials in products, use of chemicals in manufacturing, recycling of products at the end of their useful life, and other related matters.
 These laws prohibit the use of certain substances in the manufacture of products sold by the company and impose a variety of requirements for modification of manufacturing processes, registration, chemical testing, labeling, and other matters.
 Failure to comply with these laws or any other applicable environmental regulations could result in fines or suspension of sales.
-Additionally, these directives and regulations may result in the company having non-compliant inventory that may be less readily salable or have to be written off.
+Additionally, these directives and regulations may result in the company having non-compliant inventory that (i) may be less readily salable or (ii) the company may need to write off.
 Certain environmental laws impose liability, sometimes without fault, for investigating or cleaning up contamination on or emanating from the company's currently or formerly owned, leased, or operated property, as well as for damages to property or natural resources and for personal injury arising out of such contamination.
 Under these laws and regulations, the company may be responsible for investigating, removing, or otherwise remediating hazardous substances released at properties or facilities it owns or operates, regardless of when such substances were released.
-For example, the company assumed responsibility for environmental remediation on two sites that it acquired as part of the Wyle Electronics ("Wyle") acquisition in August 2000, which such remediation and related assessment remains ongoing.
+For example, the company is currently obligated to perform environmental remediation on two sites that it obtained as part of an acquisition transaction (refer to Note 15 of the Notes to the Consolidated Financial Statements).
 The presence of environmental contamination at any of the company's locations could also interfere with ongoing operations or adversely affect the company's ability to sell or lease its properties.
 The discovery of contamination for which the company is responsible, the enactment of new laws and regulations, or changes in how existing regulations are enforced, could require the company to incur costs for compliance or subject it to unexpected liabilities.
 Additionally, long-term climate change impacts, including the frequency and magnitude of severe weather events, and natural disasters, may significantly impact the company's operations and business, either directly or indirectly, by adversely affecting the price and availability of energy, and the supply of other services or materials throughout the company's supply chain, any of which could have a material adverse effect on the company's business.
 Proposed and existing efforts to address concerns over climate change by reducing greenhouse gas emissions could also directly or indirectly affect the company's costs of energy and other operating costs.

 Environmental / Social - Risk 2